-The second season of the NetFlix series 13 Reasons Why airs Friday, May 18.
-Issues of suicide, sexual assault, rape and violence are anticipated.
+The second season of the NetFlix series 13 Reasons Why aired in May 2018.
+Issues of suicide, sexual assault, rape and violence were depicted.

 The series is making an attempt to provide warnings before the first episode of this season as a way to encourage teens to seek help and cautions viewers struggling with suicidal thoughts or depression that this series may not be right for them or they may want to watch it with a trusted adult.
 Click 13 Reasons: Warning.